PurpleStripedUnicorn/WebbleDash/README.md

 WebbleDash is a small jQuery add-on to make the life of a web-developer easier.

 Please include the WebbleDash folder in your project to use WebbleDash correctly.
-Please refer to the file inside the "main" directory ([webbledash.css](../master/main/webbledash.css) and [webbledash.js](../master/main/webbledash.js)) when you are using WebbleDash for yourself.
-Also inlcude jQuery.
+Please refer to the files inside the "main" directory ([webbledash.css](../master/main/webbledash.css) and [webbledash.js](../master/main/webbledash.js)) when you are using WebbleDash in a html file.
+Also make sure you include jQuery.
 See the example below:

 ```html
 <head>